Electrolytic capacitor: Ripple current

 "Ripple current" is the RMS value of a superimposed AC current of any frequency and any waveform of the current curve for continuous operation within the specified temperature range.
 It arises mainly in power supplies (including switched-mode power supplies) after rectifying an AC voltage and flows as charge and discharge current through any decoupling and smoothing capacitors.

 Ripple currents generate heat inside the capacitor body.
 This dissipation power loss PL is caused by ESR and is the squared value of the effective (RMS) ripple current IR.

 This internally generated heat, additional to the ambient temperature and possibly other external heat sources, leads to a capacitor body temperature having a temperature difference of Δ T relative to ambient.
 This heat has to be distributed as thermal losses Pth over the capacitor's surface A and the thermal resistance β to ambient.

 The internally generated heat has to be distributed to ambient by thermal radiation, convection, and thermal conduction.
 The temperature of the capacitor, which is the net difference between heat produced and heat dissipated, must not exceed the capacitor's maximum specified temperature.

 The ripple current is specified as an effective (RMS) value at 100 or 120 Hz or at 10 kHz at upper category temperature.
 Non-sinusoidal ripple currents have to be analyzed and separated into their single sinusoidal frequencies by means of Fourier analysis and summarized by squared addition the single currents.

 In non-solid electrolytic capacitors the heat generated by the ripple current causes the evaporation of electrolytes, shortening the lifetime of the capacitors.
 Exceeding the limit tends to result in explosive failure.

 In solid tantalum electrolytic capacitors with manganese dioxide electrolyte the heat generated by the ripple current affects the reliability of the capacitors.
 Exceeding the limit tends to result in catastrophic failure, failing short-circuit, with visible burning.

-The heat generated by the ripple current also affects the lifetime of aluminum and tantalum electrolytic capacitors with solid polymer electrolytes.
+The heat generated by the ripple current also affects the lifetime of aluminium and tantalum electrolytic capacitors with solid polymer electrolytes.
 Exceeding the limit tends to result in catastrophic failure, failing short-circuit.

 Current surge, peak or pulse current

-Aluminum electrolytic capacitors with non-solid electrolytes normally can be charged up to the rated voltage without any current surge, peak or pulse limitation.
+Aluminium electrolytic capacitors with non-solid electrolytes normally can be charged up to the rated voltage without any current surge, peak or pulse limitation.
 This property is a result of the limited ion movability in the liquid electrolyte, which slows down the voltage ramp across the dielectric, and of the capacitor's ESR.
 Only the frequency of peaks integrated over time must not exceed the maximal specified ripple current.

 Solid tantalum electrolytic capacitors with manganese dioxide electrolyte or polymer electrolyte are damaged by peak or pulse currents.
 Solid Tantalum capacitors which are exposed to surge, peak or pulse currents, for example, in highly inductive circuits, should be used with a voltage derating.
 If possible, the voltage profile should be a ramp turn-on, as this reduces the peak current experienced by the capacitor.